Journaling is a life changer.

 Each day is split between morning and evening.

-The morning entry has a space for you to list what you’re grateful for, what would make that day great, and daily affirmations.
+The morning page has a space for you to list what you’re grateful for, what would make that day great, and daily affirmations.
+Start your morning focusing on positive things in your life.
 These questions are great because subconsciously, you are creating an intention.
 Your brain sees these as answers to a question that it wants to solve on the daily: how to make today great.
+The morning entry is a great habit to incorporate into your morning routine.

 After all, there will never come a time where we are done improving ourselves.
 At the end of the day, it’s nice to look back and be satisfied with how you spent your time.